Zionism: Etymology and terminology

-The word Zion itself derives from Mount Zion, which is a hill in Jerusalem and a term used in the Hebrew Bible.
-It has been used poetically as a synecdoche to refer to the Land of Israel since the period of the Babylonian Exile, with particular importance in Jewish messianic belief.
-The messianic conception of "Zion" was utilized by the Rabbi Zvi Hirsch Kalischer, who wrote Seeking Zion in 1862, a proto-Zionist text which was the first written work to demand that the Jews migrate en-masse to Palestine.
+The word Zion itself derives from Mount Zion, a hill in Jerusalem and a term used in the Hebrew Bible.
+It has been used poetically as a synecdoche for the Land of Israel since the period of the Babylonian Exile, with particular importance in Jewish messianic belief.
+The term also appeared in political contexts in antiquity, including on coinage issued during the First Jewish Revolt against Roman rule.
+The messianic conception of "Zion" was used by the Rabbi Zvi Hirsch Kalischer, who wrote Seeking Zion in 1862, a proto-Zionist text that was the first written work to demand that the Jews migrate en masse to Palestine.

-The first time the term "Zion" was associated with a mass movement was with the Hovevei Zion (lit.
-'Lovers of Zion'), also known as the Hibbat Zion (lit.
+The term "Zion" was first associated with a mass movement of Jews in connection with the activities of Hovevei Zion (lit.
+"Lovers of Zion"), also known as the Hibbat Zion (lit.
 'Love of Zion'), who came together at the 1884 Katowice Conference, inspired by Leon Pinsker's pamphlet Auto-Emancipation.

-The first use of the term as an -ism is attributed to the Austrian Nathan Birnbaum, in an 1890 article in his periodical Selbst-Emancipation, itself named after Pinsker's pamphlet.
-Birnbaum used the term "Zionism" in reference to the activities of the Lovers of Zion.
-In 1893, Birnbaum published The National Rebirth of The Jewish People in its Own Land, which advocated for the Jews to migrate to Palestine.
-In the same year, Birnbaum founded "Zion: Union of Austrian Societies for the Colonization of Palestine and Syria", to carry out his proposals.
+The first use of the term as an -ism is attributed to the Austrian writer Nathan Birnbaum, in an 1890 article published in his periodical Selbst-Emancipation (itself named after Pinsker's pamphlet).
+Birnbaum used "Zionism" to refer to the various activities of the Lovers of Zion.
+In 1893, he published a pamphlet titled The National Rebirth of The Jewish People in Their Own Land, which advocated for European Jews to migrate to Palestine.
+In the same year, he founded Zion: Union of Austrian Societies for the Colonization of Palestine and Syria, to advance his proposals.

 The paramount Zionist leader Theodor Herzl was unaware of Birnbaum's original usage of the term before popularizing the term "Zionism" himself.
-In Herzl's diary entries between 1895 and early 1896, he originally used the term "Zionist" to describe others, and not himself.
-Herzl used the term "Zionist" to describe those in the Lovers of Zion, who Herzl saw as fellow Jewish nationalists, but without a concrete plan.
-When Herzl published Der Judenstaat in 1896, he used the term "Zionist" in the text, often in a critical light, to describe emigration advocates like the Lovers of Zion.
-In Der Judenstaat, Herzl called for the creation of a Jewish state, an idea which he claimed was "an ancient one" that he did not "discover".
-After the publication of Der Judenstaat, Birnbaum wrote a review of the book, attributing its success to the author proudly embracing Zionism, but also criticized the cultural proposals of Herzl.
-Birnbaum quickly struck up a correspondence with Herzl, and gave him a copy of The National Rebirth of The Jewish People in its Own Land, as a sort of Zionist education.
+In Herzl's diary entries between 1895 and early 1896, he used the term "Zionist" to describe others such as the Lovers of Zion, whom Herzl saw as fellow Jewish nationalists, but without a concrete plan.
+When Herzl published his seminal pamphlet Der Judenstaat in 1896, he used the term "Zionist" in the text, often in a critical light, to describe emigration advocates like the Lovers of Zion.
+In his manifesto, Herzl called for the creation of a Jewish state, an idea he claimed was "an ancient one" that he did not "discover".
+Birnbaum wrote a review of the pamphlet, attributing its success to its author's proud embrace of Zionism, but also criticizing Herzl's cultural proposals.
+Birnbaum quickly struck up a correspondence with Herzl, and gave him a copy of The National Rebirth of The Jewish People in Their Own Land, as a sort of Zionist education.

-Herzl did not begin self-identifying as a "Zionist" until months after the publication of Der Judenstaat.
-Herzl's usage of "Zionism" was later popularized when convening the 1897 First Zionist Congress and the Zionist Organization founded there.
+Herzl did not begin identifying as a "Zionist" until months after the publication of Der Judenstaat.
+His usage of "Zionism" was later popularized when convening the 1897 First Zionist Congress and the Zionist Organization founded there.